shindakun/attodo.app/docs/getting-started.md

 Need to fix a typo or add more details?

 1. Click the "Edit" button on any task
-2. Update the title or description
+2. Update the title, description, or tags
 3. Click "Save" to update the task
 4. Click "Cancel" to discard changes